hmc-cs111-fall2015/project-notebook/Entry 6 -- December 6.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+Welp, this is the end.
+I think I would like to write better compiler into LaTeX

+I would like to replace `new` with a better way of excluding items from a set.

 **What questions do you have for your critique partners?
 How can they best help you?**

+All good :).
+I'll appreciate any feedback.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+8hrs outside?

 ## Post-critique summary